opendocsg/slw-judgments-backfill/2013_SGHC_25/report.md

 8       Section 112(10)(b) of the Women’s Charter (Cap 353, 2009 Rev Ed) (“the Charter”) defines the term matrimonial asset as an “asset of any nature acquired during the marriage by one party or both parties to the marriage”.

-9       As observed by the Court of Appeal in _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ [2011] 2 SLR 1157 (“ _Yeo_ ”) at [32], there is no “fixed date for the purposes of determining what assets would fall within the pool of matrimonial assets and what would not”.
+9       As observed by the Court of Appeal in _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ <span class="citation">[2011] 2 SLR 1157</span> (“ _Yeo_ ”) at [32], there is no “fixed date for the purposes of determining what assets would fall within the pool of matrimonial assets and what would not”.
 The Court of Appeal in _Yeo_ at [39] then suggested four possible dates which may be adopted as the operative date:

  The date of separation;